EMH333/EMH_Website/content/pages/infrastructure.md

 - Google News - Stay up to date on general news
 - New York Times - College provides free subscription, great for general news and reading
 - HackerNews - Good for tech related news and info
-- Twitter - I try to keep this tech related + some personal stuff
+- ~~Twitter - I try to keep this tech related + some personal stuff~~ Nov 2022 Update: Removing my Twitter presence and working to follow the folks I want on other platforms
 - Instagram - Never post, always view (and like)
 - Snapchat - This used to be (and maybe still is) the de facto messaging app for college students
+- WhatsApp - Primary messaging app while studying abroad, used to keep in touch with folks from that part of my life
 - Discord - Group projects, OSU CS server and a few relating to personal interests
 - Wikipedia - I monitor several low traffic pages I care about, great for general research
 - Netflix - I watch more than I should, but less than I could